 I find a strong correlation between success and how easy we are to do business with.
-Especially in competitive market places, this has proven to be true.
+It is a powerful edge in competitive market places.
+In times of uncertainty and turbulence this has proven to be especially true.

 In the marketplace we compete for many things.
 These include top talent, key accounts, well paying customers, the best advisers, the best partners, the best banking relationships rendering the best terms and lines of credit, the best culture, the best retention of employees and customers, and the best compensation.
 I submit that being easy to do business with in all of these areas will move the bottom line needle in big ways.

 A wise business partner once told me, “Mel, do not make your problems my problems.”

 Here are some things to consider related to how easy your enterprise is to do business with:

 - The more difficult or unfriendly your culture is to do business with, the more dysfunctional your business is.
 This may seem harsh, but it is true.
 I call it the slope of your business treadmill.
 For your customers, employees, partners, bank, etc. they should not have to overcome or climb your self-imposed steep hill to do business with you.
 We should create a culture of pushing and encouraging each other to be easy to do business with.